 Modern high-throughput sequencing methodologies can provide unprecedented specificity for diagnosing infectious diseases and tracking the spread of an outbreak.
-Following introductory lectures about the global burden and transmission routes of infectious diseases, you will learn about the basic biology and genomics of bacteria, fungi and viruses; features associated with pathogenicity; the basis for antibiotic susceptility and the problem of antibiotic resistance.
-Clinical examples discussed include TB, MRSA, and HIV.
+Following introductory lectures about the global burden and transmission routes of infectious diseases, you will learn about the basic biology and genomics of bacteria, fungi and viruses, features associated with pathogenicity, the basis for antibiotic susceptibility and the problem of antibiotic resistance.
+Clinical examples discussed will include tuberculosis, human immunodeficiency virus, Salmonella and Ebola.

 15 Masters level credits

 Teaching delivered over 5 days.

 To be confirmed.

 Dr Michael Cox (Lecturer in Microbial Ecology and the Respiratory Microbiome)